showpass/showpass-wordpress-plugin/CONTRIBUTING.md

 # Showpass Events API plugin - Releases

+## Develop and Build

+When developing and editing blocks, we need to run webpack from the root folder

+`npm install`

+`npm run build`

+`npm start`

 ## 1. Make .zip file for plugin (ready for install)

 As you know, you can instal through plugin installer or you can extract the plugin folder in `wp-content/plugins`.